North Korea puts army on alert, warns U.S. of 'horrible disaster'

 The impoverished North's large but ageing conventional military is considered unfit to fight an extended modern battle but it staged surprise attacks against the South in 2010 that killed 50 people in aggression unprecedented since the war.

-An attempt at dialogue in August led to the reopening of a jointly run factory park that was shut amid high tensions in April.
+An attempt at dialogue in August led to the reopening of a jointly run factory park that had been shut amid high tension in April.
 However, talks have since hit a stalemate.

+North Korean leader Kim Jong-un has ordered his country's military to be on standby for combat, the head of the South's National Intelligence Service said in a report to parliament, according to Yonhap news agency.

+The North also appears to have restarted its ageing nuclear reactor and conducted an engine test as part of its long-range missile program, spy chief Nam Jae-joon was quoted as saying, confirming recent private intelligence analysis.